 Q: If Naloxone Exchange does not store its own Nalaxone, how do orders arrive at a customer’s door?

-A: When Naloxone Exchange receives an order, an e-mail notification is sent to an appropriate partner pharmacy that is responsible for handling the order.
-No Personal Medical Information (PMI) is included in this e-mail.
+A: When Naloxone Exchange receives an order, a notification is sent to a licensed pharmacy that is responsible for handling the order.

 Q: What does it mean to be an appropriate partner pharmacy?